Feared Pathogen Turns Our Lung Defenses Against Ourselves

 The “superbug” Pseudomonas aeruginosa is an especially dangerous bacterium, resists many antibiotics, and often causes intractable pneumonia and death when it infiltrates the lungs.

-A new study from Sebastián Riquelme and Alice Prince at Columbia University Irving Medical Center now reveals how P. aeruginosa use our own immune defenses to multiply and persist in our lungs.
+A new study from Sebastián Riquelme and Alice Prince at the Vagelos College of Physicians and Surgeons at Columbia University Irving Medical Center now reveals how P. aeruginosa use our own immune defenses to multiply and persist in our lungs.

 Superbug eats our antibacterial defenses

 Our immune system should fight off P. aeruginosa as it does other bacteria.
 A succession of anti-bacterial defenses is usually activated once the immune system senses toxins and sugars that coat many bacteria cells, including P. aeruginosa.